Introduction

 1. Dumbbell Deadlift

-The dumbbell deadlift is one of the most effective lower back dumbbell exercises.
+The dumbbell deadlift is one of the most effective Lower Back Dumbbell Exercises.
 It targets your erector spinae (the muscles along your spine), glutes, and hamstrings.
-It is a foundational move that improves your overall posture, spine health, and functional strength for daily activities like bending and lifting.
+It is a foundational move that enhances your overall posture, spine health, and functional strength for daily activities such as bending and lifting.

 How to do it: